realworldocaml/book/en/maps-and-hashtables.md

 ```

 `Map.min_elt` returns the key and value for the smallest key in the
-map, which lets us see that the two maps we created do indeed use
+map, which lets us see that these two maps do indeed use different
-different comparison fucntions.
+comparison fucntions.

 ```ocaml
 # Map.min_elt ord_map;;